Skill Level: Confident Beginner

 Our background fabric is yellow, Fabric A is the print, Fabric B is orange.

-The triangle in a square units are paper pieced for accuracy.
+The Triangle in a Square (TiaS) units are paper pieced for accuracy.
 Click on each of the links below.
 This takes you to the PDF page where you can print.

-The strips include a bit of extra length so that you have room to square up the ends if needed.
+The strips include a bit of extra length so that you have room to square up the ends as needed.

 For the corner four patches, cut: